smclab/react-faceted-token-input/docs/development.md

 In this section we target the developers that want to help with resolving issues, test, add features to the source code.

+## Set Up

+From the *react-faceted-token-input* folder run:

+    npm i

 ### Dev Dependencies

-Install the dev dependencies, from the *react-faceted-token-input* folder run:

-    npm i

-This will install the following tools:
+You will have the following tools available:

 `react`: you need react to develop a react component